-The District is a voluntary participant in Public Agency Retirement Services (PARS) with US Bank as our trustee and HighMark Capital Management as our investment manager.
+The District is a voluntary participant in Public Agency Retirement Services (PARS) with US Bank as our trustee and PFM Asset Management as our investment manager.
 The plan administrator is the District's General Manager.
-The District has a Section 115 Irrevocable Exclusive Benefit Trust for pension and OPEB to supplement our liabilities.
+The District has an IRC Section 115 Irrevocable Exclusive Benefit Trust for pension and OPEB to supplement our liabilities.
 Govt Code Section 53216.6 and 53620 govern plan investments within the Trust.
-Our current investment strategy is Moderate HighMark PLUS in a pooled account.
-The OPEB Plan was established July 2011 and Pension was February 2018.
+Our current investment strategy is Moderate Strategic Blend (Active) in a pooled account.
+The OPEB Plan was established July 2011 and Pension was established February 2018.
 Only the Pension plan is reported as Restricted Investments in these financial statements.
 Once contributions are placed into the PARS Trust, assets from the Trust can only be used for specific benefit pan purposes.